 • heart failure;

-You should refuse to use "Pertussin" in case of detection of genetic metabolic disorders, diabetes or obesity, since it contains a large amount of sucrose.
+You should stop using "Pertussin" if genetic metabolic disorders are detected, diabetes mellitus or obesity because it contains large amounts of sucrose.
 In addition, it is forbidden to give syrup to children with brain damage and epilepsy.
-This is due to the presence of ethyl alcohol in the composition of the drug.
-For the same reason, you can not give the remedy to newborn babies.
+This is explained by the presence of ethyl alcohol in the medication.
+For the same reason, the product should not be given to newborn babies.

 The drug can cause a decrease in appetite, so it is advisable to take it after meals.
-The dosage for young patients should be selected by the pediatrician, depending on the age of the baby, the type of disease and the characteristics of its course.
-The instructions for Pertussin syrup for children recommend the following amounts of the drug:
+The dosage for young patients should be selected by a pediatrician, depending on the age of the baby, the type of disease and the characteristics of its course.
+The instructions for Pertussin syrup for children recommend the following quantities of the drug:

 • from 3 to 6 years, one teaspoon 3 times a day;

-• adolescents over 12 years of age, dessert spoon 3 times a day.
+• for teenagers over 12 years old, a dessert spoon 3 times throughout the day.

-In some cases, pediatricians prescribe medicine for babies of two years of age.
-In such a situation, the dosage of the syrup should not exceed 0.5 teaspoon twice a day.
+In some cases, pediatricians prescribe medicine to children aged two years.
+In such a situation, the dosage of syrup should not exceed 0.5 teaspoon of the product twice a day.

-The duration of the therapeutic course, as a rule, is 2 weeks.
+The duration of the therapeutic course is usually 2 weeks.
 If necessary, the specialist can extend this period.

 Side effects

-According to pediatricians, Pertussin syrup rarely provokes the appearance negative reactions organism.
-However, in some cases, its improper use, in particular, exceeding the permissible dosage, can lead to heartburn and allergies.
+According to pediatricians, Pertussin syrup extremely rarely provokes the appearance of negative reactions body.
+However, in some cases, its improper use, in particular exceeding the permissible dosage, can lead to heartburn and allergies.

-In the event of side effects such as hyperemia, swelling, itching, rash, you must stop taking the syrup and use antihistamine or enterosorbent.
-If heartburn occurs, experts recommend giving the baby an antacid medicine that helps reduce the acidity of gastric juice.
+If side effects such as hyperemia, swelling, itching, rash occur, you must stop taking the syrup and use antihistamine or enterosorbent.
+If heartburn occurs, experts recommend giving your baby an antacid medication to help reduce the acidity of gastric juice.

-In case of accidental overdose of the drug, nausea and signs characteristic of poisoning may occur.
-It can be apathy, arrhythmia, general weakness, indigestion, depression, lack of coordination.
+In case of an accidental overdose of the drug, nausea and symptoms characteristic of poisoning may occur.
+This may be apathy, arrhythmia, general weakness, upset stomach, depression, lack of coordination.

 special instructions

-According to the instructions, Pertussin syrup is forbidden to be used in parallel with antitussive medicines of central action, since they will make it difficult to remove sputum.
-This combination can provoke the appearance of serious complications associated with the stagnation of inflammatory exudate in the lungs and the addition of bacterial infections.
+According to the instructions, Pertussin syrup is prohibited from being used in parallel with centrally acting antitussive medications, since they will impede the removal of sputum.
+This combination can provoke serious complications associated with stagnation of inflammatory exudate in the lungs and the addition of bacterial infections.

-In addition, the child should be given the drug with extreme caution if he has been diagnosed with epilepsy or diabetes mellitus.
+In addition, extreme caution should be given to a child if he or she has been diagnosed with epilepsy or diabetes mellitus.